 Many think social media marketing is easy, but in reality, it takes a lot of work, effort, research, planning, and strategy.
 Last week, the SEMrushchat was about social media strategies that should apply to all brands.
-Our guest, Bitly, and our community discussed strategies, things to avoid, actionable tips, and respected brands.
+Our guest, Bitly, and our community discussed the following:

 Below we have compiled some of the best tweets from the chat.
 We worked hard to choose tweets that will provide a variety of perspectives and insights businesses, agencies and consultants can use.

 "Social offers brands a huge opportunity to build connections and strengthen relationships with their customers, which can: Help establish trust between brand and consumer, Lead to positive word-of-mouth, and Result in more brand exposure." — Bitly

 "Social media platforms allow users to see a more casual and fun side of brands.
 Brands can take advantage of the different personas that can be reached on each platform and create different content to cater to them." — Maile Waite